mthuurne/retroasm/docs/instruction-set.md

 The type in the header is the type for expressions the semantics field.
 For modes defining register sets and addressing modes this will be a reference type, such as `u8&` for 8-bit registers and I/O, while for modes defining immediates or conditions this will be a value type, such as `u16` for 16-bit immediates and `u1` (Boolean) for conditions.

 There can be as many dot-separated lines as necessary to define all entries of a mode, creating a 4-column table.
-If a mode with the given name already exists, the entries are added to that mode, otherwise a new mode is defined.

 The opcode field contains the literals used to encode the operand in instruction opcodes.
 This is typically not a full instruction opcode, but only the bits that encode for example the register to operate on.
 If the opcode field is empty, it is interpreted as the zero-width bit string (value of type `u0`).